amahjoor/amahjoor/README.md

     <br>
 </p>

-[NOTE: Most of my commits prior to 6/30 are not visible on my GitHub profile due to not having my email linked to git. :( ]
+[NOTE: Most of my commits prior to 6/30 are not visible on my profile due to not having my email linked to git. :( ]

 <!--
 **amahjoor/amahjoor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.